 To bound $E_D(\bbz)_{small}$, $E_D(\bbz)_{medium-small}$, and $E_D(\bbz)_{medium-large}$, we establish gap principles between integral points, and then apply bounds from spherical codes.
-The gap principle employed in our argument was originally formulated by Helfgott \cite{Hel04}.
-The precise form of the gap principle applied in this work is given in \cite{Alp14}[Lemma~12].
+The form of the gap principle used in our argument was originally formulated by Helfgott \cite{Hel04}, and subsequently refined by Alpoge \cite{Alp14}.

 To bound $E_D(\bbz)_{large}$, we once again employ the gap principle, but we will also employ the techniques from Diophantine approximation.
 Roughly speaking, we prove that large integral points yield rational approximations to a fixed algebraic number with exponent $>2$.
 We then invoke the quantitative Roth's theorem to obtain a bound of large integral points.
-This kind of argument was originally given by \cite{Alp14}, and subsequently refined by \cite{Cha22}.
-The form of Diophantine approximation applied in this work is analogous to \cite{Cha22}[Lemma~6.1].
+The Diophantine approximation of this kind originates from Alpoge \cite{Alp14}, and subsequently refined by Chan \cite{Cha22}.